 If you have a dependable team to rely on, your costs in the duration of your app development project will automatically stay within budget.

-Customization to Suit Your Business Needs
+Customisation to Suit Your Business Needs

 Your app development needs will vary vastly from those of other businesses because your business needs and goals are unique.
-You may need features that are tailored to enhance the user experience on your app, which means there is customization involved.
+You may need features that are tailored to enhance the user experience on your app, which means there is customisation involved.

 Most app development teams will have a basic version of a simple app, which they use as a framework to build the app you require.
 See it as a foundation for a house.
-The foundations for all the houses in a neighborhood may be similar, but each house is customised according to the owners’ preference living there.
+The foundations for all the houses in a neighbourhood may be similar, but each house is customised according to the owners’ preference living there.
 The white picket fence and the blue door with the antique brass hanger are going to cost extra.